 Many Israelis were surprised and happy to hear my appreciation towards their country since they often feel other people’s judgment as very disdainful heavy and negative for political reasons, among others.
 Israel is renowned to be a country badly seen by many.
 However, leaving purposefully aside politics and religion, the unbiased beauty of the cities and of the landscapes, the importance of its history which is very strongly rooted and the spirit with which people live their everyday life, really moved me.

 No place is perfect and I know the political situation here is very delicate but Israel is special: it won me over for the warmth and the atmosphere, it made me feel happy and at ease and, for this reason, it will always have a special place in my heart.

 Two-week itinerary to Israel

-September 21: Arrival in Tel Aviv (exactly on the day of Rosha Hashana, the Hebrew new year)
+September 21: Arrival in Tel Aviv (exactly on the day of Rosha Hashana, the Jewish New Year)